DesignBench: A Comprehensive Benchmark for MLLM-based Front-end Code Generation: Experiment Results

 In Design Generation tasks, MLLMs face two primary bottlenecks: compilation errors and visual inaccuracies.
 The compilation rates reveal significant framework-dependent challenges, with Angular showing the lowest success rates (0.6867-0.7590 for top models) compared to React and Vue ($>$0.83 for top models).
 Additionally, the moderate CLIP scores (0.5963-0.6324 even for best performers) indicate substantial room for improvement in generating visually accurate webpage layouts.
 The performance gap between vanilla HTML (highest CLIP scores) and framework-based implementations further suggests that the syntactic complexity in modern frameworks exacerbates challenges in both compilation and visual rendering.

-In Design Edit and Design Repair tasks, the primary bottleneck of MLLMs is the accurate localization of code segments requiring modification.
-This is evidenced by CMS scores that are lower than compilation rates across all models.
-In Design Edit, even top-performing models like Claude-3.7 achieve CMS scores of only 0.3439-0.6829, despite maintaining compilation rates above 0.9.
-Similarly, in Design Repair, CMS scores range from 0.2287-0.5719 for Claude-3.7.
-These results highlight a substantial difficulty in localizing target code, even when the generated code successfully compiles.
+In the Design Edit and Design Repair tasks, the primary bottleneck for MLLMs lies in accurately localizing and modifying the code segments that require changes.
+This limitation is reflected by the substantially lower CMLS and CMCS scores compared to compilation success rates across all models.
+In the Design Edit task, even top-performing models such as Claude-3.7 achieve CMLS scores of only 0.5555–0.7696 and CMCS scores of 0.4551–0.7080.
+A similar trend is observed in the Design Repair task, where Claude-3.7 attains CMLS values ranging from 0.5089 to 0.6759 and CMCS values from 0.3924 to 0.5859.
+These results indicate that, despite generating code that successfully compiles, MLLMs still struggle to precisely identify and semantically modify the target code regions.